openstack/ansible-hardening/doc/source/special-notes.rst

 A setting of ``yes`` means that the module will be disabled on the next boot and a setting of ``no`` means that the state of the module will not be changed.

-All of the defaults are set in accordance with the STIG's requitements with the exception of the ``usb_storage`` kernel module.
+All of the defaults are set in accordance with the STIG's requirements with the exception of the ``usb_storage`` kernel module.
 This module is used frequently with external hard drives, USB sticks, and with some IPMI implementations.
 Deployers who wish to follow the STIG guidelines will need to set ``usb_storage`` to ``yes`` so that the ``usb_storage`` module is disabled on the next boot.